esh04/Movie-Recommender/README.md

 - We use `sklearn CountVectorizer` to convert the parameters from text to vector/token counts.
 - `Cosine Similarity` is used to plot the similarities.
 The output varies from 0-1 where where 1 denotes 100% similarity.
 - Using this we can find the cosΘ between the two vectors.
-- Once the user selects the movies they like, we find movie recommendations for all of those choices.
-- To find the one perfect movie, we primarily sort them on the basis of common suggestions.
-If two movies are suggested the same number of times, the weighted rating of the movie is considered.

 ## Dataset
 - We got ratings, crew information, genre for every movie on iMDb from https://www.imdb.com/interfaces/.